angrykim/agusmakmun.github.io/_posts/2018-06-08-Fictional_case_scenario_of_financial_abuse_1.md

 >
 > _2. Charge $5, regardless of the payment amount, when using the first payment service among new users (only the condition 1 is satisfied)._

-You should be able to quickly determine that you only need to check the patterns of users registered during the event period.
+You should be able to determine that you only need to check the patterns of users registered during the event period.

-But let's keep in mind that this scenario is for new users and there is no historical transaction data because they are new users.

-From my point of view, There are two approach to find abuser groups.
+From my point of view, There are __two approaches__ to find abuser groups.

 ### 1. Draw network graph.